novaeco/lizardnova/README.md

 5. Place any JSON data (e.g. `data/animals.json`) onto the target storage if required.

 ## Running unit tests
 Host-based unit tests live in `tests/`.
-Run `make` there to build and run the binaries.
+They link against the system `cjson` library, so ensure the `libcjson-dev` package is installed (e.g. with `sudo apt-get install libcjson-dev` on Debian-based systems) before running `make`.
 Continuous integration executes the same steps as defined in `.github/workflows/ci.yml`.
 See [docs/testing_ci.md](docs/testing_ci.md) for details.

 ## Sample data file